LLNL/Abmarl/publications/paper.md

-includes continuous movement and communication features. @magent produced scalable grid-based simulations and demonstrated emergent behavior in multi-team games on the order of millions of agents. @smac and @marlo brought RL research closer to home, giving researchers access to dozens of multi-agent scenarios in the popular game StarCraft and Minecraft, respectively. @neuralmmo also targeted video games by supporting multi-agent reinforcement learning in MMORPG-styled simulations with persistent, open-ended tasks among multiple agents. @smarts brought us realistic traffic simulation scenarios to lead society towards autonomous driving.
+includes continuous movement and communication features. @magent produced scalable grid-based simulations and demonstrated emergent behavior in multi-team games on the order of millions of agents. @smac and @marlo brought RL research closer to home, giving researchers access to dozens of multi-agent scenarios in the popular games StarCraft and Minecraft, respectively. @neuralmmo also targeted video games by supporting MARL in MMORPG-styled simulations with persistent, open-ended tasks among multiple agents. @smarts brought us realistic traffic simulation scenarios to lead society towards autonomous driving.